Tayzn/EZShop/PERSONAS.md

 - **What's your main barrier to achieving this goal?**
 Creating an intuitive way to update the stock of all products.

+## Colorblind User
+- **Who are you?**
+An ordinary shopper, but they happen to be colorblind.

+- **What's your main goal?**
+They want to buy something from our website.

+- **What's your main barrier to achieving this goal?**
+If the colors don't look right to them, they may struggle to navigate the site.

+## Supplier
+- **Who are you?**
+Someone who works for a big shot supplying company that would be an invaluable work partner.

+- **What's your main goal?**
+They want to reach out for a potential partnership.

+- **What's your main barrier to achieving this goal?**
+No obvious way to contact the site admins.